Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

 \paragraph*{iETS} iETS \citep{Svetunkov_Boylan_2023} specializes the \textit{ETS} model \citep[Chap.8]{Hyndman_2021} to intermittent time series.
 Based on Croston's decomposition \citep{Croston_1972}, iETS identifies, for each observation $y_t$, the demand $d_t$ and the occurrence $o_t$:

-where $\mathbbm{1}$ stands for the indicator function.
-This decomposition implies that $y_t = o_t \cdot d_t$, for each $t$. iETS forecasts demand and occurrence with independent multiplicative exponential smoothing models.
+where $\mathbbm{1}$ is the indicator function.
+This decomposition implies that $y_t = o_t \cdot d_t$, for each $t$. iETS forecasts $d_t$ and $o_t$ with independent multiplicative exponential smoothing models.
 The best model for the occurrence is selected among five different candidates via AIC.

-Its predictive distribution is bimodal, being constituted by a mass in zero (the Bernoulli probability of non-occurrence) and a Gamma distribution for the positive values of demand.
-The multi-step ahead mean forecast is obtained via closed-form formulae, but $h$-step ahead probabilistic forecasts are obtained with autoregressive sampling; this is fast since the model is simple.
+Its predictive distribution is bimodal, being constituted by a mass at zero (the Bernoulli probability of non-occurrence) and a Gamma distribution for positive demand values.
+The multi-step ahead mean forecast is obtained via closed-form formulae, but $h$-step ahead probabilistic forecasts are obtained with autoregressive sampling: a value from the predictive distribution for time $T+1$ is drawn, and it is then appended to the time series and treated as an observed value to compute the predictive distribution for time $T+2$.
+The process is repeated up to time $T+h$, and the final output is a sample path of a future trajectory.
+The simplicity of the model, however, allows it to generate fast predictions.